umbralcalc/umbralcalc.github.io/_posts/architectures_for_current_and_future_hardware.md

 So there are basically certain types of simulation algorithm that can be written that GPUs, TPUs, IPUs, etc. are not well-suited to reducing the overall processing time for.

-In addition, this specialised hardware typically requires data transfer to/from CPU Memory (at the very least for initialization and final results), which also takes processing time.
+In addition, this specialised hardware typically requires data transfer to/from CPU Memory (at the very least for initialisation and final results), which also takes processing time.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/architectures_for_current_and_future_hardware/processing-time-per-timestep.svg"/></center>